simondotm/beeb-vsc/README.md

 - Find all references
 - Peek definition/references
 - Links added to files referenced via `INCLUDE`, `PUTBASIC` or `PUTTEXT`
+- The rename refactoring functionality is also included

 ## Diagnostics:
 The extension parses your code to try and identify the errors that would be reported by BeebAsm when compiling your code.
 Lines with issues will be underlined and reported in the Problems tab of VS Code.
 Dozens of issues are detected including: